-Look in the Student Learning Outcome (SLO) Documents for guidance on when this should be taught.
-These can be found on the BPS Science Department's website: http://bpsscience.weebly.com/ You will find the Student Learning Outcomes documents organized there by grade level.
+Look in the Student Learning Outcome Document for guidance on when this should be taught. http://bpscurriculumandinstruction.weebly.com/student-learning-outcomes-by-grade.html

 Counting out from the Sun, Earth is the first planet with a satellite, or moon.
 Mercury, closest planet to the Sun, doesn't have a moon, nor does Venus.
 Mars, the fourth planet out, has two moons, but they are probably just a couple of big old rocks that ended up in Mars' orbit after they were fully formed.